Saprebleu/Ray_Tracing/README.md

 library which allows you to do the most basic things for rendering something in screens".
 <br>
-In some, the program decides where to place pixels of a certain colour on the screen.
+In short, the program decides where to place pixels of a certain colour on the screen.
 To do this, it takes into account the information given by the parameters, and uses formulas for geometric figures in 3D space